googlefonts/VTT-Deficiencies/README.md

 ## Bugs / Suggestions

-**Compile VTT talk via menu option, not working** Changes made manually to the code in the VTT Talk window, are not compiled when using the menu option Tools > Compile > VTT talk.
+**Compile VTT talk via menu option, not working**

+Changes made manually to the code in the VTT Talk window, are not compiled when using the menu option Tools > Compile > VTT talk.

 **Repo:** Open a font in VTT.
 Add autohinting.
 Make a manual edit to the VTT Talk code.
-Use the menu option to complie the changes via, Tools > Compile > VTT talk
+Use the menu option to compile the changes via, Tools > Compile > VTT talk

 **Expected:** Code should compile.
 The usual and faster method of using CTRL R (Compile) is working as expected

+**X-Positioning composite code**

+The autohinter has an option to disable all x-direction hinting for the entire font under _(Tools > options > Autohinter Tab > Disable X-Direction Hints)_  X-positioning code for accents is still generated however when this option is set.

+**Recommendation:** Disable x-positioning code output from Autohinter for accent positioning in x-direction [SVTCAX]

 **Importing xml files into larger fonts showing spinning disk**

 Importing an xml file into a larger font, shows a spinning disk.
 It appears that the application has hung, with no indication of progress.

 **Repo:** Open a larger font in VTT.
 (Inter Variable font) Add autohinting.
-Export XML file,File > Export > All code to XML.
+Export XML file File > Export > All code to XML.
 Make a change to the xml file.
 Import file, File > Import > All code from XML.
 For the Inter Varaible font example the code can take up to 1 + minutes, and looks like the application has hung.
-For larger fonts such as any CJK, it is difficul to know how loong this action will take.
+For larger fonts such as any CJK, it is difficult to know how long this action will take.

 **Suggestion:** Show progress bar for import of xml.

 **Code is not compiled on Import of XML file**
-Once the XML file is imported, the code needs to be compiled.
+When changes are made and an XML file is imported in VTT, the code needs to be compiled.
 Tools > Complile > Everything for all glyphs.

 **Suggestion:** Add option to Import, Compile everything for all glyphs and save.